3dfsb-dev/3dfsb/wiki/GoogleSummerOfCode2015.md

 **Bonus:** a press release article that announces the VR headset support, to be submitted to a major virtual reality news magazine.

-Project: add cool and fast navigation
+Project idea: add cool and fast navigation
 -------------------------------------
 **Brief explanation:** in a folder with more than 10 files and folders, it becomes difficult to quickly find files and folders, even when they are sorted alphabetically.
 To make this easier for the users, we will add "flying, incremental search" functionality that allows you to quickly filter out files and fly to the first match that is found.